ThomasForselius/pickyproducts/README.md

 - Register form
     - Trying to register withiout filling out the form is not possible
     - Entering an email without proper details
-    - Making sure Password 1 and password 2 are the same (this is done using JQuery by comparing the two values)
+    - Making sure Password 1 and password 2 are the same (this is done using JQuery & Javascript by comparing the two values)
-    - If user is registered, they are redirected to landing page with a green sucess message
+    - If user is registered, they are redirected to landing page with a success message.

 - Login testing
-    - Entering correct credentials logs the user in and redirects to landing page.
+    - Entering correct credentials logs the user in and redirects to landing page with success message.
     At the right in the navbar the user will see their username in green
     ![Logged in](productsadmin/static/img/readme_img/admin_modal.png)
     - If username is incorrect/non existant > They will be redirected back to login page with an error message